Cracks found on 38 of 810 Boeing 737 NG jets inspected globally | MarketScreener

 The FAA last week said inspections would look for "cracking of the left and right hand side outboard chords of frame fittings and failsafe straps."

-It added that the cracking "could adversely affect the structural integrity of the aeroplane and result in loss of control of the aeroplane."
+It added that the cracking "could adversely affect the structural integrity of the airplane and result in loss of control of the airplane."

 Aircraft with more than 30,000 cycles must be inspected within seven days, while planes between 22,600 and 29,999 cycles must be inspected within 1,000 cycles, which typically correspond to the number of flights.
 In total, 1,911 U.S. 737 NGs are covered by the FAA directive.

-(Reporting by David Shepardson in Washington; Editing by Tom Brown and Matthew Lewis)
+(Reporting by David Shepardson in Washington; additional reporting by Jessica Damiana in Jakarta; Editing by Tom Brown and Matthew Lewis)

 By David Shepardson